 - Faster transactions mean shorter lines and more sales per hour.

-- Digital payments average higher ticket sizes—when guests aren’t limited by the cash in their pockets, they tend to spend more.
+- Digital payments average higher ticket sizes when guests aren’t limited by the cash in their pockets, they tend to spend more.

 - Better data visibility allows operators to track purchasing patterns, optimize staffing, and make more informed decisions.

-How Going Cashless Improves the Fan Experience
+4 Reasons Cashless Payments Improve the Stadium Fan Experience

 Going cashless doesn’t mean leaving anyone behind.
 Ready Credit’s Cash-to-Card® Kiosks bridge the gap, giving fans who still carry cash a fast, easy way to join the digital experience.